igmor/VTGen/README.txt

-This is my toy project to see
+This is my toy project to play with Kelly-Lochbaum model
-how kelly-Lauchbaum model would chang dynamically mimicing some voal tract characteristics